9th May, 2021

 For example, one department uses Slack for communication, and another department uses Microsoft Teams.
 When they both need to work on a project together, it gets complicated.
 In the remote work scenario, effective communication is a must.

 No technical support.
-If you need help doing a particular task in a shadow application or requires some training, the IT department wouldn't be able to assist you as they would lack knowledge and documentation.
+If you need help doing a particular task in a shadow application or require some training, the IT department wouldn't be able to assist you as they would lack knowledge and documentation.
 If there is a time-bound project dependent on shadow IT software, then the consequences would be severe.

 IT budget wastage.
 Shadow apps lead to redundant applications, lapsed subscriptions, and data silos.
 Beyond just the data risks, it also causes wastage of resources as there will be different duplicate solutions that different departments use.